 Valid fixes.
 The column "# Fixed" in Table 4 shows the number of faults for which AutoFix-E built at least one valid fix.
 The data shows that AutoFix-E works better on precondition and class invariant violations than on other types of fault.
-The reason probably lies in the greater simplicity of most preconditions-often consisting of a single boolean query-over postconditions.
+AutoFix-E failed an all of the 8 postcondition violation faults because they all involved complex assertions that could not be characterized precisely enough in terms of boolean queries.
+While future work will address such limitations, it is interesting to notice that, in our experience with random testing, precondition violations occur significantly more frequently than postcondition violations.

 Candidate fixes.
 The number of candidate fixes generated by AutoFix-E for a given fault varies wildly, ranging from just a couple for linear assertions up to over a thousand for assertion violations occurring within a complex loop.
-For the 16 faults which were fixed automatically, AutoFix-E generated an average of 165.75 candidates and 12.1 valid fixes per fault, corresponding to an average 25% of valid fixes per candidate.
+For each of the 16 faults which were fixed automatically, AutoFix-E generated, on average, 165.75 candidates and 12.1 valid fixes; the average percentage of valid fixes per candidate is instead 22%.